ArpitGupta25/E-Commerce/E-Commerce/README.md

-This is my React based Ecommerce Project named Shopssy.
+This is my React based Ecommerce Project named Shoppy.